Gravel Size Chart and Different Types explained with pictures

 Gravel is a collection of loose, grey rock fragments that are naturally occurring or manufactured.
 You’ve probably seen these small dusty rocks in landscaping or road construction.
 Gravel doesn’t come in uniform sizes, and you’ll need thorough research before buying a ton of it for your project (skip straight to the Gravel Size Chart).

-If you get the gravel size right, there isn’t a limit to the applications you can have.
+If you get the gravel size right, there isn’t a limit to your applications.
 Gravel is useful for landscape decoration, soil erosion management, construction, and drainage.
 Learn what size of gravel you need from our gravel size chart below!

 Jump right into the Frequently Asked Questions